NinaTolfersheimer/aop/docs/source/installation.rst

 installation process in great detail here again.

 The terminal in Windows is called command line and is somewhat hidden, unfortunately.
-If you do not know already how to find it, enter the start menu and search for ``cmd.exe``.
+If you do not know already how to find it, enter the start menu (the little Windows icon to the left of your task bar) and search for ``cmd.exe``.
 Open that application and you are in the Windows command line.

 Similarly to Linux, the command prompt will likely start in your home directory.
-We will again assume that you have downloaded the aop package source code from GitHub and stored it to ``C:\Users\Amelie\Downloads\``.
+We will again assume that you have downloaded the aop package source code from GitHub and extracted it to ``C:\Users\Amelie\Downloads\``.
 The command prompt starts like this:

 .. code-block:: powershell